Die4Ever/deus-ex-randomizer/README.md

 # Deus Ex Randomizer

 This is a mod for the original Deus Ex that takes everything and shuffles it all around to make it like a new game every time but with the same great story.
+The goal is to increase the replayability and strategy.

 ### If the game is not running well, see the recommended tweaks below.